Doubts about letters claiming Islamist motive for German attack: prosecutors

 A day after the attack, the interior minister of the German state of North Rhine-Westphalia described the letters as "unusual".

-(Reporting by Michelle Martin; Editing by Gareth Jones and Andrew Heavens)
+(Reporting by Michelle Martin; Editing by Alison Williams)